-Registration for the Graduate Research Innovation Exchange (GRIE) is open.
-Students who sign up by November 19 will be entered into a raffle to win one of five $50 local eating and shopping gift cards.
+Register to participate in the 2023 Graduate Research Innovation Exchange (GRIE) by November 18th and be entered into a raffle to win WPI prizes!

-The GRIE Celebration February 9-15, 2022 gives students the chance to present their research to colleagues and professionals from the WPI community and beyond.
-Winners will compete for cash prizes in the finals on April 5, 2022.
-These events highlight the breadth and impact of our student's work and encourage the exchange of ideas that makes interdisciplinary research so powerful.
-By participating, students get to showcase your research and receive invaluable feedback.
+The GRIE celebration on February 8, 2023, gives you a chance to present your research to colleagues and professionals from the WPI community and beyond.
+Winners will compete for cash prizes in the finals on April 4, 2023.
+These events highlight the breadth and impact of your work and encourage the exchange of ideas that makes interdisciplinary research so powerful.
+By participating, you will get to showcase your research and receive invaluable feedback.

-- Links to the presentation videos will only be provided to judges and the WPI community.
+- Links to the presentations will only be provided to judges and the WPI community.

 - Judges will have one week to evaluate assigned presentations and submit their scores and feedback.

-- GRIE is open to all WPI PhD candidates and MS students engaged in thesis or similar research, or MS candidates completing a course- or program-related capstone project.
+- GRIE is open to all WPI PhD candidates, MS students engaged in thesis or similar research, or MS candidates completing a course- or program-related capstone project.

 - Although presentations may have multiple authors, including the faculty advisor(s), there should be one lead author registered and presenting.
 The lead author MUST be the graduate student and only this student will be considered for awards.